On the $\mu$-admissible set in the extended affine Weyl groups of $E_6$ and $E_7$: The case of

+All calculations in this subsection were both done by hand and with the computer software Octave.

 As mentioned before, all the calculations are completely analogous to the case of $E_6$.
-We will just display them here.
-For explanations and comments the reader is referred to the section about $E_6$.
+For more detailed explanations and comments the reader is referred to section \ref{e6} about $E_6$.
 Note that, as $\mu=\rho_7$, we now have $I(\mu)=\lbrace s_1,s_2,s_3,s_4,s_5,s_6\rbrace$.